annotation/stam/extensions/stam-webannotations/README.md

 the WebAnnotation output.
 Recall that this means that the annotation applies to all of targets equally, individually and independently.

-### Referencing external resources and interpreting JSON-LD contexts
+### Referencing external resources and using JSON-LD contexts

 A lot of the value in using linked data comes from the ability to actually *link* to external resources, which may live anywhere and are identified by an